Freight Shipping from Lansing to Los Angeles

 How much does it cost to ship freight from Lansing to Los Angeles?

-Full truckload (FTL) rates from Lansing, MI to Los Angeles, CA currently range from $5,338-$6,580 for a standard dry van load over the 2,483-mile route.
+Full truckload (FTL) rates from Lansing, MI to Los Angeles, CA currently range $5,338-$6,580 (roughly $2.17-$2.65 per mile over 2,483 miles).
 LTL shipments typically cost $1,566-$2,511 depending on freight class, weight, and dimensions.
-Request a custom quote for exact pricing based on your specific shipment details.
+Capacity is currently balanced on this corridor, so booking 3-5 days out locks in the best pricing.
+Request a custom quote for exact rates.

 How long does freight take from Lansing to Los Angeles?